GSA/digitalgov.gov/content/services/common-questions-about-dap-faq.md

 ### With many people coming in via dynamic IP services, how can you tell the difference between new and returned visitors?

-Because of ¬ cookie deletion, unique, and new vs. returning visitors metrics can never be 100% accurate, regardless of whether Google Analytics or any other cookie-based Web analytics tool is used.
-If ¬ a visitor deletes their browser cookies, he or she will be counted as a new visitor.
+Because of  cookie deletion, unique, and new vs. returning visitors metrics can never be 100% accurate, regardless of whether Google Analytics or any other cookie-based Web analytics tool is used.
+If  a visitor deletes their browser cookies, he or she will be counted as a new visitor.

 ### Where can I find benchmarks for things like bounce rate, returning users, unique visitors, etc.?

 There are several reliable sources of competitive/benchmark data, including commercial providers like Compete, Hitwise, ComScore, and Nielsen, as well as free tools like Google Trends.
 Each source/solution has a specific methodology to measure Internet traffic, so their findings may not always be consistent.

-There are also a variety of Web analytics blogs that publish the¬ _Google Analytics Monthly Benchmark Report_, a report that Google Analytics users receive by email on a monthly basis if they opt-in to share data anonymously with Google.
+There are also a variety of Web analytics blogs that publish the _Google Analytics Monthly Benchmark Report_, a report that Google Analytics users receive by email on a monthly basis if they opt-in to share data anonymously with Google.
 For example, Google Analytics Benchmark Averages for Bounce Rate are as follows:

-  * **40-60%**¬ Content websites
+  * **40-60%** Content websites
-  * **30-50%**¬ Lead generation sites
+  * **30-50%** Lead generation sites
-  * **70-98%**¬ Blogs
+  * **70-98%** Blogs
-  * **20-40%**¬ Retail sites
+  * **20-40%** Retail sites
-  * **10-30%**¬ Service sites
+  * **10-30%** Service sites
-  * **70-90%**¬ Landing pages
+  * **70-90%** Landing pages

 Ultimately, while there are many sources for benchmarking information, your Web data interpretation and analysis should be based on the website/department/agency goals that make sense within your organization.
 Industry-based benchmark percentages only make sense to measure against when they are in the proper context, and align to your specific website, the mission of your site, and other factors specific to YOUR needs and goals.